“Man has no body distinct from his Soul; for that called Body is a portion of Soul discerned by the 5 senses, the chief inlets of Soul in this age.”

 Touch is healthy for us.
 We need to touch other people and be touched.
 Whether it be erotic or plutonic, touching stimulates hormones which make us feel good.
 Shaking hands is a common greeting in the US, but in other countries like Italy or Greece a hug may be common, or a kiss on the cheek.
 Colder climates tend to touch less and warmer ones more.
 Obviously some types of touch can be inappropriate and can cross cultural or religious lines.
 We are never touched more than when we’re children, but we still need affection as adults.
 Some suggestions:

-- Hold hands with your spouse, date, or partner
+- Hold hands with your spouse, date, or significant other.

 With all of the hoopla surrounding fad diets, we lose sight of the fact that taste in and of itself is an amazing thing.
 Taste can bring back memories, it affects hormones, and it can also change our appetites.
 Taste is a wonderful thing so slow down and enjoy.
 Grab a cantaloupe and eat it by itself.
 Enjoy a fresh piece of bread with olive oil.
 Recipes are great but why not a fresh tomato from the garden, a handful of cashews, or a fresh cup of coffee?
 When it comes to recipes, find a friend or family member and spend a whole day preparing a special meal together, or do this as an act of love or service for another.
 This can be a joyous occasion.
 I enjoy preparing a special meal for my parents around the holidays…we’ve had borscht, beef bourguignon and Justin Wilson’s Cajun gumbo…wow that was good!